 McBride v.
 Brown & Williamson Tobacco Co., et al., Case No. 02-CA-005085, Circuit Court of the 13th Judicial Circuit, Hillsborough County (case filed 06/04/02).
 One individual suing on behalf of the estate and survivors of a deceased smoker.
+In January 2008, plaintiff filed a motion to amend the complaint alleging that plaintiff is a member of the Engle class.
+There has been no further activity in the case.

 McDonald v.
 Brown & Williamson Tobacco Co., et al., Case No. 03-CA-004767, Circuit Court of the 13th Judicial Circuit, Hillsborough County (case filed 05/19/03).
 One individual suing.
+In January 2008, plaintiff filed a motion to amend the complaint alleging that plaintiff is a member of the Engle class.
+There has been no further activity in the case.